Musyoki-Gerald/pharmacy-management-system/README.md

 conducted the sales, the total amount of sales and the sale date and time.

 **SALES_ITEMS:
 Contains details regarding the particular medicines sold during each sale.
-It keeps track of the sale invoice number, the medicine ID, the quantity of that medicine purchased and the total cost for that particular sale.
+It keeps track of the sale invoice number, the medicine ID, and the quantity of that medicine purchased and the total cost for that particular sale.

 **ADMIN:
 Contains the employee ID, the username and the password for the Admin.
 Only a single record exists.
 Admin capabilities can be implemented only by this login.

 **EMPLOGIN:
 Contains the employee ID, the employee username and password for all the